 Similarly, in choosing between an HMO, PPO or POS, consider if you’re willing to trade flexibility for savings.
 If you want to go to any doctor or facility, you will pay more, but if you can stick within the health plan’s network of preferred providers, you can usually save money.

 Check health insurance provider quality ratings.

 The National Commission for Quality Assurance (NCQA) evaluates health plans on a wide range of quality and satisfaction measures.
-You can search their ratings of commercial and private health insurers to find highly rated plans in your area.
+You can search the ratings of commercial and private health insurers to find highly rated plans in your area.

-For each insurance company, the ratings show the overall quality rating by plan type and specific scores for consumer satisfaction, prevention and treatment.
+For each insurance company, the ratings show the overall quality by plan type and specific scores for consumer satisfaction, prevention and treatment.
 For each category, you can click through to see detailed scores on specific aspects of care or consumer experiences, such as the quality of doctors or the ease and efficiency of getting needed care.